mjfarooq/mjfarooq.github.io/content/publication/MILCOM2022/index.md

 ---
-title: 'Attack Resilient Wireless Backhaul Connectivity with Optimized Fronthaul Coverage in UAV Networks'
+title: 'Zero Touch Coordinated UAV Network Formation for 360∘ Views of a Moving Ground Target in Remote VR Applications'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Xingqi Wu
+  - Yuhui Wang
   - admin

 # Author notes (optional)